jadjoubran/laravel5-angular-material-starter/readme.md

 * Star the repo and submit your feedback as a new issue or to <a href="https://twitter.com/joubranjad" target="_blank">@JoubranJad</a>

 <a name="issues"></a>
-## Issues, Questions and Feature Requests
+## Issues, questions and feature requests
 Open a new issue, I'd love to help.

 <a name="planned_features"></a>
 ## Planned features

 - New demo pages: Elixir, Rest API, loading bar, debugbar, filters, JWT
 - Migrate to open source hosting
-- phpcs laravel config
 - make gulp --production part of the automated release
-- make readme more appealing
 - jwt auth example (with seed) + route authentication
 - composer.lock committed again (issue) - also issue with sourcemap files
 - choose between JWT (disable CSRF) or not (enable CSRF)